malikhan-dev/zenq/README.md

 # Compiled Streams
-the main difference between streams and compiled streams is that the compiled streams starts the streaming from a single execution unit. while the streams pass around the data after each pipelines. in the following example we initiate a compilable stream using the method CompileFromQueryable, which accepts a slice, then we used filter pipeline to filter it, after that we called CompileStream which is our execution unit, we can remove the throttle pipeline if we dont need any delays.
+the main difference between streams and compiled streams is that the compiled streams starts the streaming from a single execution unit. while the streams pass around the data after each pipelines. in the following example we initiate a compilable stream using the method CompileFromQueryable, which accepts a slice, then we used filter pipeline to filter it, after that we called CompileStream which is our execution unit, we can remove the throttle pipeline if we dont need any delays. please note that this section is an experimental part of the project.

 ``` go